dalviebenu/GreenLab/data-analysis/README.md

 ---

-## Step 3: Generate Plots Using the R Script
+## Step 3: Generate Plots and Statistical Analysis Using the R Scripts

-The R script processes the combined CSV file and generates three types of plots:
+There are two R scripts.
+The first processes the combined CSV file and generates three types of plots:
 - **Power Trends**: Visualizing power consumption over time.
 - **CPU Utilization Trends**: Showing CPU utilization over time.
 - **Energy Consumption Summary**: Summarizing energy consumption across governors and workloads.

-### Usage
+### Usage First R Script (EDA.R)
 1. Place the combined CSV files (`cleaned_power_data_small.csv`, etc.) in the same directory as the R script.
 2. Update the R script to specify the input file and output folder:
    ```r